weiying-chen/rust-esp32c3-bme280/README.md

 Step 1: follow these [instructions](https://github.com/esp-rs/esp-idf-template?tab=readme-ov-file#prerequisites) to setup the development environment.

-Step 2: execute `cargo run` in the terminal (to build, flash, and monitor).
-Note: on Linux, you may have to [fix](https://github.com/esp-rs/espflash/blob/main/espflash/README.md#permissions-on-linux) a permission issue.
+Step 2: Execute `cargo run` on the command line (to build, flash, and monitor).
+Note: on Linux, you may have to fix a permission [issue](https://github.com/esp-rs/espflash/blob/main/espflash/README.md#permissions-on-linux).

 If the universe conspires in your favor, you should see an output like this: